oolubeko/Hangman/README.txt

 -Initialize a local git repository
 -Create a gitignore file
 -Add relevant files to git repository
--Push the repo to the global repoisitory
+-Push the repo to the global repository

 Problems Encountered